Dee Rees

 Diandrea Rees (born February 7, 1977) is an American screenwriter and director.
 She is known for her feature films Pariah (2011), Bessie (2015), Mudbound (2017), and The Last Thing He Wanted (2020).
 Rees has also written and directed episodes for television series including Empire, When We Rise, and Philip K. Dick's Electric Dreams.

-Rees is the first black woman nominated for the Academy Award for Best Adapted Screenplay, for Mudbound.
+Rees is the first African-American woman nominated for the Academy Award for Best Adapted Screenplay, for Mudbound.
 She has also received Primetime Emmy Award nominations for Outstanding Writing and Outstanding Directing for a Limited or Anthology Series or Movie, and won the Directors Guild of America Award for Outstanding Directing – Miniseries or TV Film for Bessie.

 Reeds received a United States Artists Fellowship in 2011.

 Early life and education

 Rees was born in 1977 in Nashville, Tennessee.
 Her father was a police officer and her mother was a scientist at Vanderbilt University.
 Rees attended local schools and college at Florida A&M University.
 After graduating from business school, Rees held an array of jobs, including working as a salesperson for panty-liners, a vendor for wart-remover and bunion pads, and also worked in marketing and brand management.
 While working for Dr. Scholl's, Rees worked on set for a commercial and she realized she enjoyed the creation of film content.
 This led her to pursue film school.
 For graduate school, she attended New York University's Tisch School of the Arts.
 While at New York University for film, Spike Lee was her professor and mentor.
 Dee Rees went on to work under Spike Lee on his films Inside Man (2006) and When the Levees Broke (2006).
 During this time, she worked on a script for what would later be the feature film Pariah.
 For her graduate thesis, she adapted the first act of the script and directed it as a short film of the same name.
 In 2007, the short played at 40 film festivals around the world, winning numerous accolades, including the Audience Award at the Los Angeles Film Festival.